-- 1. Preparation: Use only water soluble lubricant.
-Do not apply lubricant near ventilatory openings. - 2.
-Induction: Patient should be "deep enough", do NOT insert the KLTD/KLTSD if the patient is swallowing, retching, moving or gagging. - Insertion: Hold the KLTD/KLTSD with the dominant hand at the proximal end (connector) such that insertion will be accomplished in a single, continuous motion.
+- Preparation: Use only water soluble lubricant.
+Do not apply lubricant near ventilatory openings.
+1. - 2.
+Induction: Patient should be "deep enough", do NOT insert the KLTD/KLTSD if the patient is swallowing, retching, moving or gagging. - 3.
+Insertion: Hold the KLTD/KLTSD with the dominant hand at the proximal end (connector) such that insertion will be accomplished in a single, continuous motion.
 Use the lateral approach with chin lift.
-Insert the KLTD/KLTSD until the base of the connector is aligned with teeth or gums. - The KLTD/KLTSD should not "bounce out" after release. - Inflation: Using a pressure gauge: 60 cm H2O.
-Using a syringe: just seal (average volumes: KLTD: Size #2, 25-35 ml; Size #2.5, 30-40 ml; Size #3, 45-60 ml; Size #4, 60-80 ml; Size #5, 70-90 ml).
-KLTSD: Size #3, 40-55 ml; Size #4, 50-70 ml; Size #5, 60-80 ml. - Check that the blue (pharyngeal) cuff is not visible in the oropharynx. - 5.
+Insert the KLTD/KLTSD until the base of the connector is aligned with teeth or gums. - TCheck that the blue (pharyngeal) cuff is not visible in the oropharynx. - 4.
 Final Positioning: Withdraw the KLTD/KLTSD until ventilation is optimized.
-Readjust cuff inflation. - 6.
+Readjust cuff inflation. - 5.
 Taping: Disconnect the circuit and aggressively tape the KLTD/KLTSD in the midline to the maxilla. - For the KLTSD, avoid taping over the opening to the gastric access lumen.